ga4gh/Get-Started-with-GA4GH-APIs/sessions/starterkits/part_3_drs_passports/README.md

         │
         └── part_3_drs_passports
             │
-            └── client_notebooks
+            └── notebooks
                 │
-                └── 1_Check_DRS_PassportBroker_Container_Status.ipynb
+                └── 2_Access_DRS_object_without_Passport_Token.ipynb
 ```

-### 8. Add Visas to the Passport Broker
+### 8. Acting as an Admin, Add Visas to the Passport Broker

-Go to Jupyter Notebook using a browser on your local machine and follow the steps in `./admin_notebooks/1_Add_Visas_to_Passport_Broker.ipynb` notebook to add all the 5 visas into the Passport Broker.
+Go to Jupyter Notebook using a browser on your local machine and follow the steps in `./notebooks/3_Add_Visas_to_Passport_Broker.ipynb` notebook to add all the 5 visas into the Passport Broker.

 ```
 Get-Started-with-GA4GH-APIs